Brittonic languages: Classification

 Brittonic languages in use today are Welsh, Cornish and Breton.
 Welsh and Breton have been spoken continuously since they formed.
 For all practical purposes Cornish died out during the 18th or 19th century, but a revival movement has more recently created small numbers of new speakers.
-Also notable are the extinct language Cumbric, and possibly the extinct Pictish.
+Also notable are the extinct language Cumbric, and possibly the extinct Pritenic Pictish.
 One view, advanced in the 1950s and based on apparently unintelligible ogham inscriptions, was that the Picts may have also used a non-Indo-European language.
 This view, while attracting broad popular appeal, has virtually no following in contemporary linguistic scholarship.
+Pictish is more often considered to be a member of its own branch known as Pritenic, which is closer to Brythonic than to Goidelic, but distinct from both.